birk-astrup/Luncheon_api/README.md

 ## Introduction

 This is the API that serves the Netcompany lunch app.
 The application is built with Python Flask with Gunicorn as a Web Service Gateway Interface.
-Data is served from a MongoDB cluster on MongoDB Atlas to the client with Graphql.
+Data is served from a MongoDB cluster on MongoDB Atlas to the client with GraphQL.

 ---